-At any time during debate a Councillor may foreshadow a motion to inform the Meeting of his or her their intention to move a motion at a later stage in the Meeting.
+At any time during debate a Councillor may foreshadow a motion to inform the Meeting of their intention to move a motion at a later stage in the Meeting.
 This does not extend to any special right to the foreshadowed motion.